BojanBuhac/M365-Copilot-Audit-Report/README.md

 # M365 Copilot And Copilot Chat Audit Power BI Report
 > [!NOTE]
-> Report supports nonlicenced users that user Copilot Chat.
+> Report supports non-licenced users that use Copilot Chat.
 >
 > Added support for manager structure.
 Please make sure you have Managers populated in Entra AD.